Walks, not pills: Clinic gives hope to patients with chronic pain

 Related: To fight the opioid crisis, these doctors cut back on opioids

-"It’s about addressing how folks work with that pain and giving them the tools to own that pain so they’re able to control it," said Dr. Benjamin Mandec, chief of the physical medicine and rehabilitation program at Kaiser Santa Clara.
+"It’s about addressing how folks work with that pain and giving them the tools to own that pain so they’re able to control it," said Dr. Benjamin Mandac, chief of the physical medicine and rehabilitation program at Kaiser Santa Clara.
 "We actually have families that actually tell us thank you for giving us back our grandfather.
-Thank you for giving us back our mother because there are so very different after their off the opioids."
+Thank you for giving us back our mother because they are so very different after they're off the opioids."

 The key to the program is creating a sense of community and taking a multidisciplinary approach.